NREL/gaps/examples/example_developers.rst

 out `reV <https://github.com/NREL/reV>`_, `reVX <https://github.com/NREL/reVX>`_,
 or `PVDegradationTools <https://github.com/NREL/PVDegradationTools>`_.

+Don't forget to check out the `API documentation <https://nrel.github.io/gaps/_autosummary/gaps.html>`_ for details on inputs to the GAPs function calls described below.

 Basic Setup
 ***********
 Let's suppose you have a function designed to execute a model at a particular location: